 - Similar conditions are however common in normal times, discerning one cause from another is difficult without professional diagnosis.

-As with all aspects of the current epidemic, we continue to learn, although a fair amount of research has taken place.
+Whilst the pandemic is in a governmental sense over and we are now “living with Covid”, symptoms do still occur and we continue to learn, through ongoing research.
 Skin symptoms can occur at a later stage of infection, or be the only initial sign of infection.

 We are grateful to Dermnet for collecting images of Covid related symptoms from a number of dermatologists, a selection are shown below.
 We should all still bear in mind that each person’s symptoms can be unique.

 What is being called “Covid toe” is a condition similar to chilblains, which brings a red, or purple, swollen look and can be painful.
 Research to date has confirmed Covid-19 viral particles within the toe in some cases.

 The cause is likely to be your body mounting an immune response to the virus, so can in a way be a positive but there are a small number of cases where this is part of serious infection, specialist diagnosis is important.